 IEEE 802.15 standards

-In addition to WLAN, IEEE 802 members also contribute to standards for ultra-wideband (UWB) technology and part 15.250 wideband devices that are deployed in the 6 GHz band.
+In addition to WLAN, IEEE 802 members have also produced standards for ultra-wideband (UWB) and part 15.250 wideband devices that are deployed in the 6 GHz band.
 These 802.15.4 devices typically transmit at a lower data rate and are capable of high precision ranging.

-At present IEEE 802.15 is working on the next generation to add increased security, higher data rates, and improved ranging capabilities to enhance the current standards that were published in 2007 and 2012 in 802.15.4a and 802.15.4f respectively,.
+At present IEEE 802.15 is working on the next generation standard to add increased security, higher data rates, and improved ranging capabilities to enhance the current standards that were published in 2007 and 2012 in 802.15.4a and 802.15.4f respectively.

-; The focus of this technology are devices with no battery or very limited battery consumption requirements.
-Thus, there is a complementary relationship between the high data rate, and relatively high-power WLAN devices and the very low power short message UWB/ FCC part 15.250 devices.
+Devices utilizing this standard are found in applications that require very long battery life, measured in years, when powered by a coin cell battery; or in some cases using energy harvesting from a transmitter to provide a response.
+Additionally, some applications require the high precision ranging capabilities.

+In some applications these devices are standalone, and in other applications, they may be combined with WLAN devices, with each utilizing its unique capabilities to provide customer value.

-The applications for these devices include IOT and Industry 4.0 uses which require highly accurate ranging capabilities, such as inventory management, sports tracking, indoor and outdoor geofencing, as well as new consumer applications such as smart retailing which improves the effiency of picking, and user experience in stores and malls with the addition of these capabilities to smart phones.
-The typical range for this technology is up to 100 meters.
+Installations using this standard include IOT and Industry 4.0 which require low power and high accuracy ranging capabilities such as inventory management, sports tracking, indoor and outdoor geofencing, or improving the efficiency of product picking.
+They are also used in consumer applications such as secure access (e.g. automotive) and will be used in smart retailing to improve user experience in stores and malls with the addition of these capabilities to smart phones.
+The typical range for this technology is up to 100 meters

 IEEE 802 based technologies and band sharing in the 6 GHz band

 As IEEE 802 said in its comment to the Notice of Inquiry, IEEE 802 devices have a strong history of band sharing both between unlicensed devices and with incumbent licensed systems.
 This rulemaking will provide a useful platform for discussion of how the introduction of WLANs into the 6 GHz band might impact existing users of the band, including technologies promulgated by IEEE 802.15.
 IEEE 802 has a process to evaluate coexistence during development of a new standard.
 As noted in the two November 2017 filings from IEEE 802.11 and IEEE 802.15 in this proceeding, IEEE 802 continues to progress its work on the coexsitence of the proposed IEEE 802 standards for the 6 GHz band .

-IEEE 802 members from 802.15.4 are concerned about the ability of the new high-power broadband devices to coexist with the low power devices that use the current UWB and part 15.250 rule set.
-At this time there is no obvious resolution to the difference in power levels in the same band and are IEEE 802 is aware that resolution to this problem must be determined.
+IEEE 802 members from 802.15 are concerned about the ability of the new high-power broadband devices to coexist with the low power devices that use the current UWB and part 15.250 rule set.
+At this time there is no obvious resolution to the difference in power levels in the same band and IEEE 802 is aware that resolution to this problem must be determined.

 Conclusion